dev-pranay/JavaKafkaProducerConsumer/README.md

 # JavaKafkaProducerConsumer
-Java implementation of Apache Kafka Producer and Consumer
+Java implementation of <b>Apache Kafka v2.5</b> Producer and Consumer using Maven